marcogrimaldi29/marcogrimaldi29.github.io/index.md

 <!--- RESOURCES --->
 <!----------------->

-## 📦 Resources
+## 🛬 Landing Pages

-Here you can find a selection of my latest resources, including certification reviews, study notes, and more.
-Click on the corresponding link on each resource to be redirected.
+📦 Here you can find a selection of my latest resources, including certification reviews, study notes, and useful resources.
+Click on the corresponding link on each landing page to discover more.

----

-### 🛬 Landing Pages

 <div class="resource-grid">